Product Customization Apps for Magento

 More advanced 3D customizers (like ours) will allow you to add a scene or context in the background around the 3D product model.

 Some will allow you to animate parts of the customization process so the product comes to life as you step through the customization sequence.

 Again, 3D customization apps are not all created equal.
 The way the different layers of customization blend into the base 3D model varies considerably and there may be major bandwith lag issues when loading in a web browser.

 One of the biggest barriers isn’t in the front-end customization part of operations but in the ordering, manufacturing, and fulfillment side of the equation.

 This process varies considerably from one merchant to the next.
 Each has their own processes, technology and services providers which they.
 So there needs to be a lot of flexibility in the back-end of the customization software you choose if you want to automate and scale this offering.

 Some retailers will modify the physical product themselves locally.
-Others will send a standardized product to another firm which makes the modifications.
-Others, will outsource the entire manufacturing of the personalized product completely.
+Others will send a standardized product to another firm that makes the modifications.
+Others will outsource the entire manufacturing of the personalized product completely.